 The above-mentioned steps of fatty acid synthesis only lead to the elongation of the chain.
 The insertion of double bonds depends on other enzymes, which are located at the endoplasmatic reticulum.

 This reaction requires NADH and O2.
-The complex of catalyzing enzymes contains a cytochrome-reductase, the hem-iron cytochrome b5 and a desaturase.
+The complex of catalyzing enzymes contains a cytochrome-reductase, the heme-iron cytochrome b5, and a desaturase.
 The latter accepts O2 and transfers it to the fatty acid and H+.
 NADH provides electrons for the O2-binding to the fatty acid.
 At first, these electrons are transferred to the cytochrome-reductase.

 If the oxygen molecule binds to the fatty acid chain, a double bond forms in the fatty acid, whereby water is split off.
 Mammals cannot insert double bond further distally than the ninth carbon atom since they lack the appropriate enzymes.